bairhys/prometheus-cake-autorate-exporter/README.md

 ### Setup Grafana

-If you don't already have Grafana set up,
+If you don't already have Grafana set up, setup Grafana to run on your server

 - run Grafana